-The port's anchorages are prone to anchor-dragging incidents.
-The concern with anchor dragging incidents is that grounding hazards are nearby and sooner or later an incident may result in an accident and fuel spill.
+The port's anchorages are prone to anchor-dragging incidents reported by Transport Canada as "risk of grounding incidents".
+Our concern is that a risk of grounding incident may result in an accident and fuel spill, as most of the anchorages have nearby grounding hazards.
 Mitigating anchor drags would lessen the risk of a spill from container ships and bulk carriers which carry 1.5-7 million liters of bunker and diesel oil in their fuel tanks.
-It would also, very importantly, lessen the risk of a petroleum tanker spill.
+It would also, very importantly, lessen the risk of a petroleum product tanker spill.

 See why we are concerned:

 - Our Report- Alarming and Increasing Anchored Incidents

 - Numerous examples of incidents involving bulk carriers- January 2020 Storm Bulk Carriers

 - Tanker anchorage events before and after storm- January 2020 Storm/Hurricane LPG Tanker